tanaes/whopping_Voron_mods/pcb_klicky/README.md

 3. Add LEDs to indicate the open/triggered status better

 ## Bill of materials
-- one toolhead PCB (pre-assembled with SMD components)
+- one toolhead PCB (Printed Circuit Board - pre-assembled with SMD components)
 - two probe PCBs
 - one JST-XH 3 pin header
 - one JST-XH 3-wire pigtail connector